vardius/gorouter/website/docs/sub-router.md

 ---
 id: sub-router
-title: Sub Router
+title: Mounting Sub-Router
-sidebar_label: Mounting Sub Router
+sidebar_label: Mounting Sub-Router
 ---

 When having multiple instance of a router you might want to mount one as a sub router of another under some route path, still keeping all middleware.